gentoo-haskell/gentoo-haskell/projects/GHC-6.6-launch.rst

 To mirror this behavior for GHC 6.4 where the compiler already provides the libraries, we use dummy libraries as place holders.
-They will not do or install anything, but mearly exist to depended upon by packages that need those libraries.
+They will not do or install anything, but merely exist to depended upon by packages that need those libraries.
 The dummy libraries will only depend on the GHC 6.4 compiler, while the real modular libs will depend on the GHC 6.6 series or newer.
 If an application/library is compiled against GHC 6.4 the dummy